MAS to consult industry on a new regulation governing financial benchmark setting

 ABS Benchmarks Administration Co Pte Ltd, a wholly-owned subsidiary of the Association of Banks in Singapore set up in June 2013, will be the administrator.

-The bill has also spelt out the general obligations of the submitters – the banks – under s 123ZL, which include the requirements to ensure that adequate and appropriate systems and controls are in place to support the activity of providing information in relation to a designated benchmark.
+The bill has also spelled out the general obligations of the submitters – the banks – under s 123ZL, which include the requirements to ensure that adequate and appropriate systems and controls are in place to support the activity of providing information in relation to a designated benchmark.

 Sanctions for manipulating financial benchmarks